 Outstanding, you think, and off to the rink you go.
 You plunk down $1,000 to have Joe Bob the Process Server pull the paperwork together, and then you wait.

-Three months later, you get a polite note from the Ministry of the Ontario Attorney General.
+Three months later, you get a polite note from the Ministry of Justice of Manitoba.
 “Well, gee, eh?
 We’re really soory about this, but no. You can’t do that.
 Soory.”

 So, where did the wheels fall off?